Manjula Pothos Care Guide

 Origins of Manjula Pothos

-The manjula pothos was discovered and cultivated by Ashish Arvind Hansoti in 2010 at a commercial greenhouse in Mumbai, India.
+The manjula pothos was discovered and cultivated at the University of Florida.

-Manjula is botanically known as the Epipremnum pinnatum ‘HANSOTI14’ or Happy Leaf Pothos.
+Manjula is botanically known as the Epipremnum Aureum ‘HANSOTI14’ or Happy Leaf Pothos.

 Hansoti filed an application to patent the plant in 2014 and the patent was granted and published in 2016.

-- Foliage has blotched, bright variegation and clear marbled pattern.
+- Foliage has blotched, white variegation and clear marbled pattern.

-- Variegation is green and green-yellow with dark and light shades present on each leaf.
+- The variegated leaves are green and green-yellow with dark and light shades present on each leaf.

 - Petioles (leafstalks) are strong, light green-yellow with a single green stripe.